scipy-conference/scipy_proceedings/papers/geoffrey_poore/geoffrey_poore.rst

     {"key" = "value"}

-are supported, but they are not permitted to break over multiple lines, while inline lists *are* permitted to span multiple lines.
+are supported, but they are not permitted to break over multiple lines.
+Meanwhile, inline lists *are* permitted to span multiple lines.
 When unquoted ``true`` appears as a dict key, it is a string, because only strings are allowed as keys.
 However, when it appears as a value, it is boolean true.
 Thus, ``true = true`` is a mapping of a string to a boolean.

 Two of the more popular TOML implementations for Python are the ``toml`` package [pkg:toml]_ and the ``pytoml`` package [pkg:pytoml]_, which is being